FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Experiments Results

-To compare the quality of the frequency-based attribution with the attribution with the traditional attribution, two experiments were conduced.
-First, the random frequency deletion was compared to the frequency deletion sequence produced by the frequency attribution and second the deletion of data points in the input space based on the ranking.
-For the first approach, the frequencies were removed based on the frequency attribution and the performance using the modified samples was measured.
+To compare the performance of frequency-based attribution with traditional attribution, two experiments were conducted.
+First, random frequency deletion was compared with the frequency deletion sequence produced by frequency attribution.
+Second, data point deletion in the input space was evaluated based on attribution ranking.
+For the first approach, frequencies were removed based on frequency attribution, and the model performance was measured using the modified samples.

-In Figure~\ref{fig:char_auc} the AUC scores are shown for the comparison of the random and the frequency-based deletion of frequencies in the frequency space.
-The figure shows that while the deletion of random frequencies directly reduces the prediction score, this is not the case for the deletion based on the ranking of the frequency attribution.
-The performance starts to drop after removing almost 200 frequencies out of the signal, which highlights that there are many frequencies that do not contribute to the classification task.
-In contrast to that, the deletion of an important frequency directly reduces the performance significantly, as shown in the random frequency deletion.
+Figure~\ref{fig:char_auc} presents the \textit{AUPC} scores comparing random and frequency-based frequency deletion in frequency space.
+In this experiment, frequencies were sorted such that the least important ones were removed first, which should not drastically affect overall performance.
+The figure demonstrates that while deleting random frequencies immediately reduces the prediction accuracy, ranked deletion based on frequency attribution maintains performance longer.
+Performance begins to drop only after removing nearly 200 frequencies, highlighting that many frequencies do not contribute to the classification task.
+In contrast, deleting a single important frequency significantly reduces performance, as shown by random frequency deletion.

-In Figure~\ref{fig:char_aucs_compare} the deletion was performed in the input space, which makes it possible to compare the frequency-based approaches with the traditional approaches.
-There the result indicates that the frequency attribution is better than the random deletion but significantly worse than the traditional attribution.
-However, combining both approaches leads to the best performing approach.
-The reason behind this is that the frequency attribution cleans the signal and improves the performance of the traditional approach when used on the clean signal.
+Figure~\ref{fig:char_aucs_compare} presents deletion results performed in the input space, enabling comparison between frequency-based and traditional approaches.
+The results indicate that frequency attribution outperforms random deletion but significantly underperforms traditional attribution.
+However, combining both approaches achieves performance comparable to traditional attribution alone.
+This occurs because frequency attribution cleans the signal, thereby enhancing traditional attribution performance when applied to the optimized signal.
+Additionally, the combined approach benefits from a cleaner, more interpretable signal.

-However, to compare the different approaches in a better manner, it is possible to perform the deletion in the attribution space instead of the input space.
-One reason for that is that the deletion in the input space favors the attribution approaches that work directly in that space, while the frequency-based approaches suffer from the drawback that it is required to create an attribution in the input space based on the frequency attribution.
-To overcome this limitation, it is possible to perform the deletion in the corresponding attribution space, which means that for the traditional approaches the data is deleted in the input space while for the frequency-based approaches frequencies are deleted directly using the frequency space.
-In Figure~\ref{fig:char_aucs_compare_combined} the results are shown.
-In contrast to the previous experiment, the AUC scores show that the frequency-based approach outperforms the traditional approach.